See how impact capital flows across 8,000+ funders and companies → Explore the Ecosystem Map

-60 Decibels spoke with owners, senior executives, directors, or managers of 827 micro and small enterprises between October and December 2024.
+60 Decibels spoke with owners, senior executives, directors, or managers of 832 micro and small enterprises in Indonesia.
 The businesses that participated are dispersed across location, size, sector, tenure, and gender of business owners.

 10 things we learned from Indonesian MSEs